Josh Rojas Preview, Player Props: Mariners vs. Astros

 Astros Pitching Rankings

-- The Astros pitching staff is ninth in the league with a collective nine strikeouts per nine innings.

-- The Astros' 3.78 team ERA ranks third among all league pitching staffs.
+- The Astros have a 3.81 team ERA that ranks fourth across all MLB pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.